The Travel Notes Guide to Christmas in Europe

 If you fancy a Polish Christmas, Krakow's Rynek (main square) is the place to go; although

-Hotel Union Executive Ljubljana you're perfectly placed to enjoy a stroll along the
+Hotel Union Ljubljana you're perfectly placed to enjoy a stroll

-Ljubjanica river in the centre of the town; where the Ljubljana Christmas market is
+along the Ljubjanica river in the centre of the town; where the

 Once the Regents Street Christmas lights are turned on in November it's hoped that the

-tills keep ringing all the way up to Christmas Eve.
+tills keep ringing all the way in to the New Year.

 documents way back in 1648.
 Today the city markets itself as the 'Christmas Capital of

-During the Winterlights festival, Luxembourg's Christmas markets can be found on place
+During the Winterlights Festival, Luxembourg's Christmas markets can be found on

 at 5pm on Christmas Eve.